NanamiNakano/mercury/README.md

 You can view exported data in `http://[your_host]/viewer`

 ### Migrating data from old version

 If you have annotation data before Mercury had user login, you need to migrate.
 Here is how to do it:

-1. `python3 migrator.py export`.
-This will export the existing user data to a CSV file.
+1. `python3 migrator.py export --source mercury.sqlite`.
+This will export the existing user data to a CSV file (default is output.csv in the same directory,use --output to specify the path).
 2. Open the exported CSV file and add an email and a password for each user.
 Do not leave any field empty.
-3. `python3 migrator.py migrate`.
+3. `python3 migrator.py migrate --source output.csv --target users.sqlite `.
 This will migrate the user data to the new database.

 ## Technical details